 Fast Eddy's revolutionary design provides four distinct cooking zones:

 -Zone one is a 10" wide x 18" deep direct cooking area with the firepot directly below so flames can directly contact the food for high temperature grilling.

 –Zone two located to the right of the firepot is an 18" x 18" indirect zone for roasting with or without smoke.

 -Zones three and four are spread across a 10" x 28" secondary cook surfaces above Zones one and two.
 Zone three above the firepot, is significantly hotter than Zone four above the indirect primary cook surface.

-The direct zone has cast iron grates which produce superior conductive heat for searing but are prone to rust.
-The other two zones have nickel plated wire grates.
+The direct zone has a stainless steel grate, the indirect zones have nickel plated wire grates.
 Total cooking surface is 784 square inches.
 The firepot, heat diffuser and drip plate are stainless steel.

 The digital controller is simple and easy to use, but has some useful features that enhance performance for low and slow cooking and searing.
 When cooking at low temps like 225, one can modify the controller program to reduce temperature fluctuations over long cooking periods.
 It smokes meats beautifully creating a deep mahogany finish much like the big heavy offsets used in competitions.
 For searing, the controller can be recalibrated to run continuously and produce maximum heat.
 Results are not bad.
 We are still testing this feature.